letizia-sorrentino/genai-bootcamp-2025/flashcards-app/docs/image-generation-setup.md

 - Built-in style control ('vivid' or 'natural')
 - Quality options ('standard' or 'hd')
 - Single image generation only (n=1)
+- Returns direct URLs to generated images
+- Fallback to placeholder images on error

 ## Best Practices